makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ## Redesigning the product

-The design Xapo, specifically, would require an understanding of the business priorities of the company, which we don’t currently have.
+To design Xapo, specifically, would require an understanding of the business priorities of the company, which we don’t currently have.
 For example, we don’t know the relative importance of providing services to individuals vs institutions.
-(Xapo, for example, happens to be the custodian for a new Bitcoin ETF traded on the stock market.)
+(Xapo was recently announced to be the custodian for a new Bitcoin ETF traded on the stock market.)

-So while redesigning Xapo is beyond the scope of this article, we can at least identify some likely objectives.
+So while a Xapo redesign is beyond the scope of this article, we can at least identify some likely objectives.

 - Let’s communciate what the product is, why you need it, and why you should choose Xapo _long_ before getting into the implementation details of encrypted servers and 100 meter bunkers.

 - A considerable conceptual challenge is helping the user to understand _why_ they would need both hot and cold wallets.
 Savings vs checking accounts comes to mind as an analogy, but falls short.

-- In the UI, consider presenting the wallet and vault more like components of a single product, instead of two separate things.
+- In the UI, let’s consider presenting the wallet and vault more like components of a single product, instead of two separate things.

-- Let's ensure that the process of signing up, creating a wallet, getting bitcoins into the wallet, and then understanding that we might want _some_ of those bitcoins put into cold storage, is friction-free in concept and workflow.
+- Let’s ensure that the process of signing up, creating a wallet, getting bitcoins into the wallet, and then understanding that we might want _some_ of those bitcoins put into cold storage, is friction-free in concept and workflow.

 - Let’s introduce the secondary concepts around the product—multi-signatures, buying bitcoins, etc.—only after we’re sure users understand the core product.